-PALS Plus is an extension of the assessment formerly known as PALS 1-3.
-It may be used with children in first through eighth grades to identify students at risk of reading difficulties and to determine instructional needs for all students, including diagnosis of instructional oral reading level, developmental spelling stage, and specific literacy skills to target for instruction.
+PALS Plus may be used with children in first through eighth grades to identify students at risk of reading difficulties and to determine instructional needs for all students, including diagnosis of instructional oral reading level, developmental spelling stage, and specific literacy skills to target for instruction.
+It is an extension of the assessment formerly known as PALS 1-3.

 PALS Plus Support Documents

 - PALS Plus Materials Checklist